-The blinds provide shelter for external tables and are retracted into unobtrusive purpose-built blind boxes under the fascia.
+The blinds provide shelter for external tables and are retracted into unobtrusive blind boxes built into the fascia.

-Internal blinds are an effective way of protecting goods or customers from sunlight without the need for external canopies
+Internal blinds are an effective way of protecting goods or customers from the sun whilst also providing an opportunity for additional advertisement.